wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-boltforager.md

 title: Bird, Boltforager
 ---

-A diseases-carrying red carrion bird.
+A disease-carrying red carrion bird.
 A beast.

 Imagine a big eagle-sized bird with brick-colored plumage.
 It has a big beak and a bony ridge that protects its head when feeding.
 It seems covered in dirty orange dust.